ceford/cefjdemos-data-jdm-user/articles/en/tags/how-to-use-content-tags-in-joomla.md

 class="thumbborder" decoding="async"
 srcset="https://docs.joomla.org/images/1/1c/J4.x_tagged_item_list-en.png 1.5x"
 data-file-width="1000" data-file-height="345" width="800" height="276"
-alt="J4.x tagged item list-en.png" />
+alt="screenshot showing tagged item list" />

 Clicking a tag will take you to a page that outputs a list of all items assigned with that particular tag - in effect it is a filtered list of